 Student Alliance Wageningen (S.A.W.) is the student union of Wageningen.
-As a union, S.A.W. stands up for the interests of students and sticks to ideals independent of national and local trends.
+As a union, S.A.W. stands up for the interests of students.
+We act upon relevant developments on the local and national scale, and take initiative to improve quality of student life.
 S.A.W. represent all students studying at a higher education institute in (and around) Wageningen.
 The goal is to optimise living and studying in Wageningen for students.
 S.A.W. has six key portfolios: Housing, Education, Internationalisation, Mobility, Sustainability and Social-Wellbeing.
 Next to our portfolios, we are actively participating at the moment in the national campaign against the student loan system #nietmijnschuld by leading the local campaign in Wageningen.

 In an ideal situation all students have a room in Wageningen.
 The room has a decent rental price, is of decent size, has good facilities and is confirmed with an agreement between tenant and landlord.
 Unfortunately, this is not always the case, there are still rogue landlords and unfair housing corporations.
 This may cause students to live in bad conditions such as: tiny or dirty rooms, illegal housing, in unsafe buildings or in villages around Wageningen.